 Do you allow pets?

 For the comfort and safety of all our visitors, guest pets are not permitted in our park.
 We know you love your pets; so if you are traveling with them, feel free to contact us for recommendations regarding local kennel facilities.
 Please note, we do have 2 Golden Retrievers (Sam and Frodo) who stay outside the grounds and we also have a couple of outdoor cats who roam the property (they are not supposed to go into the tents - but they are cats) so we can not guarantee a completely allergy-free experience.

 For the safety and comfort of our guests we do not allow smoking (tobacco and cannabis) within the boundaries of the park.
 Smoking is allowed in the parking lot and in a designated area outside of the main gates.
 Our facilities are made out of wood and fabric so if we see you smoking on-site, we will assume you are on fire and we will attempt to put you out.
 ABSOLUTELY NO SMOKING IN OUR COSTUMES.

 How do meals work?

-Breakfasts and Saturday night feasts are included.
-All other meals need to be brought and prepared by you, our guests.
+Breakfasts (served at your tent) and Saturday night feasts are included.
+All other meals need to be brought and prepared by guests.
 Alternatively, there are restaurants and food stores just minutes away (by car) in Three Hills.
 We are exploring options for selling some pre-packed meals - such as picnic lunches.